 Note: In a 2016 landmark case, the Supreme Court issued a ruling that penalties and surcharges imposed by tax laws and regulations would not be deductible for corporate income tax purposes.
 This decision was not in line with the long-standing ruling of the Board of Taxation, which provided that only penalties and surcharges imposed under the TRC are not deductible.
 Thus, penalties and surcharges that are imposed under other tax laws can be deductible.
-Subsequently, the Board of Taxation has issued a new ruling revoking the previous ruling and provides that all penalties and surcharges imposed under any tax laws or regulations in Thailand will be now be non-deductible.
+Subsequently, the Board of Taxation has issued a new ruling revoking the previous ruling and provides that all penalties and surcharges imposed under other and surcharges imposed under other are ruling revoking the previous ruling and provides that all penalties and surcharges imposed under any tax laws or regulations in Thailand will be now be non-deductible.